oconnor663/bao/docs/spec.md

 of bytes that repeats on a subtree boundary.
 But if we set the node offset parameter differently in every subtree, memoizing no longer helps.

-We're also considering departing from the BLAKE2 spec to implement keying (above), so there might not be much value in sticking closely to it here.
-And computing these values would require even more "cute tricks" in a space-efficient incremental implementation.
+Also, we're already departing from the BLAKE2 spec in our use of the last node flag.
+The spec intended it to be set for all nodes on the right edge of the tree, but we only set it for the root node.
+It doesn't seem worth it to make implementations do more bookkeeping to be slightly-more-but-still-not-entirely compliant with the spec.

 ### Could we use a simpler tree mode, like KangarooTwelve does?